 One of the company's current goals is to recruit new users through current users referring and sharing Hummingbiird with friends and family.
 My role was designing flows and UI that would encourage user interactions.

 To create a seamless referral experience for mobile users, I researched other popular mobile app referral programs (Airbnb, Lime Bike, Uber).
 After discussing findings with the CEO, we decided to place the referral feature at 3 different places on the app to maximize user interaction and engagement.
 We also wanted to test out how effective are the placements of the features, which can be evaluated by user clicks.

-- Make it easy to see with few taps on the touchscreen
+Make referrals easy to access with few taps on the touchscreen

 1. Popup After Service Requested Confirmation Page